MEMBER OF THE PARLIAMENT OF THE REPUBLIC OF RP - DISTRICT 22

 Hungarian business

-MEP for the opposition Civic Platform Boguslaw Sonik said in his pro-Union speech that our countries have fulfilled the dream of generations, feeling pressure from Brussels or NATO, because we can say so, because we are part of the community.
-At the same time, according to him, the deteriorating relations are not due to the opposition's disinformation, but to the fact that "the Hungarians have not clearly explained their own position," and it is not enough that "Hungarian interest comes first" in winning Polish or European public opinion, and in the Budapest statements they felt it as a lack of empathy towards Ukrainians, as well as "whipping" comments towards the Ukrainian president.
+Boguslaw Sonik, MEP of the opposition Civic Platform, said in his pro-EU speech that our countries have fulfilled the dream of generations by feeling pressure from Brussels or NATO, because we can say so because we are part of the community.
+At the same time, according to him, the deteriorating relations are not due to the disinformation of the opposition, but to the fact that "Hungarians have not clearly explained their own position", and it is not enough that "Hungarian interest is in the first place" in winning Polish or European public opinion, and in the Budapest statements they felt it as a lack of empathy towards Ukrainians, as well as "whipping" comments towards the Ukrainian president.

 There is an aggressor called Russia and a victim called Ukraine